-I just happened to check my emails and noticed that I had an email telling me that I had asked for my Live.com account password to be reset.
-I had not done this so I followed the link that confirmed that this was not me.
+I just happened to check my emails and noticed that I had an email telling me that I had asked for my outlook.com account password to be reset.
+I had not done this, so I followed the link that confirmed that this was not me.
 About two minutes later, I received an email from Facebook stating that I had attempted to change my password and was this me?
 I immediately clicked on the link to report that it wasn’t the case.
-What I’m wondering is if there’s any way of finding out how this happened, the location of who and what was behind this?
-I checked my session data in Facebook and there were no strange locations there but then they have failed to login so I suppose there wouldn’t be.
+What I’m wondering is if there’s any way of finding out how this happened, who’s trying to change my password, and the location of who and what was behind this?
+I checked my session data in Facebook and there were no strange locations there, but then they had failed to log in, so I suppose there wouldn’t be.
 Is anything else of mine at risk?
 I’ve checked my bank statement tonight and I am a little worried.

 Become a Patron of Ask Leo! and go ad-free!

 Unexpected “password reset” emails can be caused by many things, ranging from honest mistakes to intentional hack attempts.
 You should ignore those you did not initiate yourself.
 Keeping your account secure with a strong password, up-to-date recovery information, and two-factor authentication is the best approach to keeping it secure.
 In any case, the information about who’s trying to change your password is not available.

 A password reset email means someone entered your ID into a login page and clicked the “I forgot my password” link or equivalent.

 Alternately, the email could simply be spam.